 It is important that you do not undertake any strenuous exercise or lift heavy weights while the hCG levels are dropping.

-You should also avoid sexual intercourse until your doctor is confident that the pregnancy is resolving.
+Avoid sexual intercourse until your doctor is confident that the pregnancy is resolving.

-You should stop taking your folic acid supplements and avoid any other vitamin and/or mineral supplements until the hCG levels confirm that the ectopic pregnancy has ended.
+Stop taking your folic acid supplements and avoid any other vitamin and/or mineral supplements until the hCG levels confirm that the ectopic pregnancy has ended.

 It is important to take things gently in the first few days after your diagnosis, until it can be established that the hCG levels are dropping on their own.